 – A similar approach to many project transformations, but what makes

 this different are the ‘people’ aspects.
 Yes, you start piloting the technology with a group of customers, secure your quick wins (successes) that help build momentum, and then start the process of scaling to the rest of the customer base.
-However, in parallel, there is a set of activities related to the process of scaling the transformation, but more focused on designing the future state of the organisation and how it will get there.
+However, in parallel, there is a set of activities related to the process of scaling the transformation, but more focused on designing the future state of the organization and how it will get there.
 There are many variables including staffing approach (up-skilling, new hires, redundancies), speed of transition, and local government/union incentives and restrictions.
 The more time spent here increases overall project success.

 4. Sustainability plan